vmware/vic/doc/user_doc/vic_installation/set_up_ops_user.md

 2. (Optional) Go to **Hosts and Clusters** and create a resource pool in which to deploy VCHs.

-   By creating a resource pool for VCHs, you can set the correct permissons on just that resource pool rather than on an entire host or cluster.
+   By creating a resource pool for VCHs, you can set the correct permissions on just that resource pool rather than on an entire host or cluster.
 You specify this resource pool in the `vic-machine create --compute-resource` option when you deploy the VCH.
 For a more granular application of privileges, you can also apply the permissions directly to VCH vApps after deployment, rather than to a resource pool.

 5. In each of the **Hosts and Clusters**, **Storage**, and **Networking** views, select inventory objects and assign the user group and the appropriate role to each one.